objectrocket/elasticstat/README.md

 - relo: number of shards currently relocating from one data node to another
 - init: number of shards being freshly created
 - unassign: number of shards defined in an index but not allocated to a data node
-- pending tasks: the number of tasks pending
+- pending tasks: the number of tasks pending (see [Pending Tasks](https://www.elastic.co/guide/en/elasticsearch/guide/current/_pending_tasks.html))
 - time: current local time for this update

 ## Node-level Metrics

 - general
   - node: node name, typically a shortened version of the hostname of the node
-  - role: the role of this node in the cluster as follows:
+  - role: the [role](https://www.elastic.co/guide/en/elasticsearch/reference/current/modules-node.html) of this node in the cluster as follows:
     - ALL: a node serving as both a master and data node (Elasticsearch's default role) -- node.master = true, node.data = true
     - DATA: a data-only node, node.master = false, node.data = true
     - MST: a master-only node, node.master = true, node.data = false -- the active cluster master is marked with an '*'